 In early spring of 1991, negotiations began for the purchase of CVC’s current location, 16025 Taylor Loop Road.
 A small church building capable of seating 250 people with adequate space for parking was purchased.
 Services began in the building in June.
 The enthusiasm and excitement of the group began to attract many others who made the vision their own.

 CVC has also had a very stable ministry situation over the years.
 Danny Burleson began as the primary preaching minister when the church was founded in 1984 and continued in that position until 2003.
 At that time, Bert Reynolds was brought onto the staff and remains in that position.
 Other ministers on staff are Youth Minister Bryce Kittinger and Children’s Minister Jennifer Piccino.
-In administrative roles are Office Administrator Kathryn Davis and Groundskeeper/Facilities Manager Mike Binns.
+In administrative roles are Office Administrator Jessica Ward and Groundskeeper/Facilities Manager Mike Binns.

 The Main Building, which holds the Sanctuary, Nursery, and Adult Classrooms, was built in 1995, followed by the addition of the Family Life Center, including a Gym, CVCKids, and CVY, in 1998.
 The Wortham Center that contains Offices and a Meeting Hall, was the original building purchased in 1991 and was renovated in 2016.